 Businesses can be fined up to £5000 for not propping doors open with proper retainers or wedges.

-Not maintaining equipmentFire alarms, sprinkler systems, emergency lighting, fire extinguishers and other fire safety equipment are installed in buildings for two reasons; to enhance safety and meet safety standards set out by the government.
+Not maintaining equipmentFire alarms, sprinkler systems, emergency lighting, fire extinguishers and other fire safety equipment is installed in buildings for two reasons; to enhance safety and meet safety standards set out by the government.
 But, did you know that the upkeep on such devices is constant?

 By law, fire safety devices need full maintenance checks every 6 months.
 In some cases, devices need to be checked weekly.
 The type of equipment needed and its upkeep will be uncovered in the findings of your fire risk assessment.